 Byrdie dominates Google organic search across several market sectors.

-For example, in the hair care and makeup markets, with a combined sample size of 7 million monthly searches, Byrdie held the top spot with the most Google organic market share of any website.
+For example, in the hair care and makeup markets, with a combined sample size of 84 million annual searches, Byrdie held the top spot with the most Google organic market share of any website.

-In skincare, with a sample size of 2.2 million monthly Google searches, Byrdie captured the second highest market share for the keywords examined.
+In skincare, with a sample size of 26.4 million annual Google searches, Byrdie captured the second highest market share for the keywords examined.

 And Byrdie keeps rocketing higher over time.